ThreatConnect-Inc/threatconnect-developer-docs/docs/common_errors.rst

 ASN Indicators
 ^^^^^^^^^^^^^^

 When `creating an ASN Indicator <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#create-a-custom-indicator>`__ in ThreatConnect, the AS Number must be **prefixed with "ASN"** and should not include a space between the prefix ("ASN") and the AS Number.
-There are some examples of correct and incorrect indicator formats below.
+There are some examples below of correct and incorrect Indicator formats.

 .. code-block:: text